 Another disturbing effect of poverty is orphaned and abandoned children.
 There are over 31 million orphans and 11 million abandoned children in India alone.
 Of the abandoned children, 90% of them are girls because girls do not provide families with the same financial support as boys.
 They also have costly dowries and end up leaving the family once married.

-Global Hope supports seven children’s homes through the John Foundation.
-They are located on one campus in Hyderabad, the capital city of Telangana.
-The campus is designed so that the children can walk to school and play and worship together.
-They often participate together in Bible studies, summer camps, after-school activities, and church.
+Global Hope supports seven children’s facilities in south central India.
+They are located on one campus which is designed so that the children can walk to school and play together.
+They often participate together in studies, summer camps and after-school activities.

 We're glad to hear from you and answer any questions you may have.